 The Balance of Yin and Yang for Better Sex

-Great sex is a balance between Yin, bodily substance and Yang, bodily function.
-The Yang squeezes the blood vessels, propelling the yin blood through the arteries and to the genitals.
-The Yang Qi controls yin blood in the vessels.
-The hot Yang excites our sexual passions, and the yin blood fills the sex organs.
+Stronger sex is a balance between Yin, bodily substance and Yang, bodily function.
+The Yang squeezes the blood vessels, propelling the Yin blood through the arteries and to the genitals.
+The Yang Qi controls Yin blood in the vessels.
+The hot Yang excites our sexual passions, and the Yin blood fills the sex organs.
 When the vessels are blocked, as with plaque accumulation, sexual function declines.
-Or when the qi is insufficient to conduct strong reliable nerve signals, pleasure decreases and less blood is directed to the sexual organs.
+Alternatively, when Qi is insufficient to conduct strong reliable nerve signals, pleasure decreases and less blood is directed to the sexual organs.

-Ancient Chinese physicians, such as the famous Sun Si-miao, recommended using diet as the very first approach in internal medicine.
+Ancient Chinese physicians, such as the famous Sun Si-Miao, recommended using dietary therapy as the very first approach in internal medicine.
 Sex drive comes from the ministerial fire between our kidneys.
 A diet for sex cares for the kidneys, and also for the physical manifestation of essence, semen and menses.
-Such a diet luxuriates the vessels, allowing for the abundant free flow of qi and blood throughout the body.
+Such a diet luxuriates the vessels, allowing for the abundant free flow of Qi and blood throughout the body.